-Follow George on a journey where he first discovered the Harada Method of self-reliance.
-George shows how he applied the Harada Method with PCL Industrial Contractors, Canada, and other organizations from around the world.
+Follow George on a journey from the time he discovered the Harada Method of self-reliance to the profound impacts its had on people everywhere in the world.
 This training stems from Mr. Harada whose method has been taught to over 60,000 people in Japan with stellar results including the following example of this sophomore student:

 Find out the secret behind Toyota’s continued success and what have they done differently to develop their leadership team.
 Take this journey with George Trachilis as he shares his experiences touring Toyota in Japan and as a Shingo Prize winning contributor to the book authored by Jeffrey K. Liker (best-selling author of The Toyota Way).

 The Lean Leadership Development Model (LLDM) is the centerpiece of this session.
 Based on the 2016 Shingo Award Winning book, George discusses the True North Values of the Toyota Way Methodology and covers the four steps of the Lean Leadership Development Model:

 George shares how he has coached and developed organizations to follow the four steps of the development model while at the same time internalizing the true north values of the organization.

 Excellent organizational cultures are built around humility, respect, trust, collaboration, innovation, and empowerment.
 After many years of studying excellence, George and the Shingo Institute have discovered three key insights: